TGfU Category: Zone Games

 Zone games are activities that involve controlling an object, keeping it away from opponents, and moving it into position to score.
 Both offensive and defensive players share the same playing area as they work to prevent the other team from scoring.
 By playing these games, participants develop skills and tactics to play other zone games or games that require the application of similar skills, concepts, and strategies (e.g., soccer, handball, ultimate Frisbee, football, basketball, hockey, goalball, wheelchair basketball, lacrosse).

-Participants learn about and practise applying offensive and defensive skills in a game.
+Participants learn about and practise sending and receiving a ball while using an implement.

 Key Movement Skills, Concepts, and Strategies

-Throughout the activity, consider highlighting the following skills, concepts, and strategies for effectively applying offensive and defensive skills.
+Throughout the activity, consider highlighting the following skills, concepts, and strategies to send and receive a ball while preventing an opponent from intercepting a pass and how to move and defend within a designated space.
 Note that this list is not exhaustive and further learning opportunities may arise during the task.

 Movement Skills and Concepts